NETWAYS/foreman-training/plugins/08_openscap.md

 * Steps:
  * Install the Foreman and Smart Proxy Plugin OpenSCAP
  * Make the Puppet Module "foreman_scap_client" available
- * Create a Policy for CentOS 7 and assign it to a host
+ * Create a Policy for JRE and assign it to a host
  * Make the Foreman client repository available to one host
  * Initiate a Puppet agent run on the host
  * Create a report on the host and upload it to the Smart proxy